 Cable ties for electrical installations, as an American National Standard regionally harmonized with Canada and Mexico.

-- The Section has developed practical communications for use as part of a plan to provide important information about the new standard and the most common performance classifications for the products.
+- The Section has developed practical communications a means of providing important information about the trinational cable toes standard and the most common performance classifications for the products.